-Report all payments to cover travel related expenses received by you, your spouse, or your dependent children from any one source during the reporting period that aggregated more than \$390.
+Report all payments to cover travel related expenses received by you, your spouse, or your dependent children from any one source that aggregated more than \$390 (CY 2019).
 This reporting requirement applies regardless of the purpose of the travel (personal, official, campaign), although official and campaign travel may not be reportable due to an exemption described below.
-Generally, this reporting requirement does not apply to reimbursements received by your spouse or dependent children if the reimbursement was given to him or her totally independent of his or her relationship to you.
+Generally, this reporting requirement does not apply to reimbursements received by your spouse or dependent children if the reimbursement was given to them totally independent of their relationship to you.